 Ecosystemic services are fundamental to the urban environment.
-Major cities must confront demanding environmental objectives which may sometimes seem contradictory, such as densification to limit urban spread, biodiversity maintenance, anticipating and limiting climate change, the reduction of greenhouse gases and providing a healthy and agreeable environment for the inhabitants.
+Major cities and industries must confront demanding environmental objectives which may sometimes seem contradictory, such as densification to limit urban spread, biodiversity maintenance, anticipating and limiting climate change, the reduction of greenhouse gases and providing a healthy and agreeable environment for the inhabitants.
 These issues must be taken into account at every level of urban spatial intervention and be monitored over time.
-Practically speaking, this requires constant interrogation about the relative roles of urban and vegetation forms.
-Unlike a botanical garden, our aim is not to register a maximum number of plant specimens in an encyclopedic manner.
-Rather, the aim is to carefully choose endemic plants or introduce exotic plants which have a great capacity for adaptation and can interact directly with our urban environment.
-We will specifically target medicinal plants, creating the possibility to reintroduce them and study them in an urban context.
+Concretely, this requires constant questioning about the role that micro-algae farms have to play in urban setting.